Close Icon

 What are the costs involved in buying a holiday home?

-If you are considering buying a holiday home as an investment, there are a number of ‘hidden costs’ which should be factored in before you make your purchase.
+If you are considering buying a holiday home as an investment, there are some costs which should be factored in before you make your purchase.

 The rules and regulations are updated periodically, so it is advisable to make sure you are aware of the impact it will have on your buying price.
 Find out further information from HMRC on stamp duty.